dhui808/kafka-snippets/loose-coupling.md

 and it is okay if the sending server is down or unable to respond when the receiving server reads the message.
 Loose coupling provides true messaging independence.
 Reducing the requirements for simultaneous availability
 reduces complexity and can improve overall availability.

+Loose coupling makes sense only if Kafka is introduced between the client and the server.
+!(client-kafka-server)[images/kafka-1.png]